CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ‎

 Commercialization has been the trend in all industries.
 It is inevitable that this will happen in space.
 It is only a matter of time.

+‎

+<a href="https://x.com/BellikOzan/status/1864803476003524913">Ozan Bellik summarized these insights well</a> by saying systems engineering and project management should be moved to private companies, while NASA mainly does R&D, data analysis, and mission planning.